Tracht/TypeFast/README.md

 # Introduction

 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is based on  [David Katz' tutorial on React Hooks](https://medium.com/@dtkatz/react-hooks-tutorial-learn-by-building-b90ec4db2b8e).
 The tutorial shows you how to create a 'Type Fast' game using React Hooks.
-I did this project to learn about functional components, as I have been used to class-based components.
+The aim of this project was to learn functional components as I have been used to class-based components.
 * My project expands on the tutorial by adding some CSS and creating an additional feature: allowing the user to select different levels of difficulty.
 Each level increases the sentence length.

 ## Preview